gdsports/HID/examples/NSGamepad/README.md

 custom controllers or to create bots to automate boring parts of games.
 The concept is not new and has been done with AVR 32u4, AVR 16u2, and Teensy with the LUFA library.
 This project runs on SAMD processors and can be built using the Arduino IDE.
-It might work in Leonardo and Micro (AVR 32u4) but it has not been tested.
+It also works in Leonardo and Micro (AVR 32u4).

 NSGamepad not a hardware hack or mod.
 It is open source USB gamepad software.